Are you examining your problems or taking advantage of the opportunities?

 If you’re thinking of professionally recording your songs, or just interested in a behind the scenes view, read How to Professionally Record Your Songs.

 Here’s a Real Life Example

-Instead of waiting and wanting to record a song, Chris White devoted time during his lunch hour and recorded in his car.
+Instead of waiting and wanting to record a song, Chris White used his car as a recording studio during his lunch hour.
 He used an old laptop, free software, a USB microphone and his own ingenuity and mixing skills to create an excellent mix.

 He found the opportunity and used the story behind his recording process to get attention on the internet… 47k views on the video and his channel has 35k Subscribers now….

 My Real Life Example: